stadtnavi/delay-prediction-service/docs/how-it-works.md

 Because the *trajectory* represents the planned equivalent to the vehicle's realtime movement, we can compute where the vehicle should be right now.

 From this estimated position, we generate a [GTFS-RT `VehiclePosition`](https://gtfs.org/reference/realtime/v2/#message-vehicleposition).
+Using the `pax` value (estimated nr of passengers in the vehicle), we calculate the [`OccupancyStatus`](https://developers.google.com/transit/gtfs-realtime/reference/#enum-occupancystatus).

 ## 5. publish predictions as GTFS-RT